ing-bank/probatus/CONTRIBUTING.md

 Documentation is a very crucial part of the project, because it ensures usability of the package.
 We develop the docs in the following way:

-* `docs/` folder contains all the relevant documentation
+* We use [mkdocs](https://www.mkdocs.org/) with [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) theme.
+The `docs/` folder contains all the relevant documentation.
 * We use `mkdocs serve` to view the documentation locally.
+Use it to test the documentation everytime you make any changes.
 * Maintainers can deploy the docs using `mkdocs gh-deploy`.
 The documentation is deployed to `https://ing-bank.github.io/probatus/`.